Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 Why Some Inventions Tank on Shark Tank

 Shark Tank has seen everything from world-progressing ideas to outright duds.
-The Fire Hose story is a memorable case of why some products lasting results although others sink.
+The Fire Hose story is a memorable case of why some products impact while others sink.

 a) Lack of a Clear Target Market